Malise-Obert/Instagram-photo-display/README.md

 ```
 'Composer install' will pull all your required dependancies for this code base.

-Next if not already done login to your instagram online, and then create using this developer link: (https://www.instagram.com/developer/) manage / create a new client whichever is appropriate.
-This process will help setp and offer the config details needed for your environment files as specified in the .env.example file at the end as follows:
+Next if not already done login to your instagram online, and then using this developer link: (https://www.instagram.com/developer/) manage / create a new client whichever is appropriate.
+This process will help setp and offer the config details needed for your environment file as specified in the .env.example file at the end as follows:

 You may need to copy and create an .env from .env.example using the cp command